-In general, you can only receive a preliminary injunction after a hearing where your opponent has the opportunity to argue against the injunction.
+In general, you can only receive a preliminary injunction after a hearing where your opponent can argue against the injunction.

 Note though under 18 U.S.C. § 3626(a)(2) of the PLRA, any preliminary injunction that is granted will automatically expire after 90 days, unless the court finds that a permanent injunction should be granted and issues a final order for an injunction before the 90-day period is over.
-137 It is often difficult or impossible for the parties to complete discovery and for the court to complete a trial and issue a decision within 90 days.
+It is often difficult or impossible for the parties to complete discovery and for the court to complete a trial and issue a decision within 90 days.
 However, the court can issue a new preliminary injunction if it finds that you still face the risk of irreparable (irreversible) harm if it is not granted.
-138

 Now in order to get a permanent injunction you must meet a four-factor test.
-First, you must show that there is a likelihood of substantial, immediate, and irreparable (irreversible) injury without an injunction.
-To meet the irreparable injury requirement, you must show that your injury is likely to happen to you again in the foreseeable (likely) future, and that your injury was not the result of a single, isolated incident.139 You can effectively show that you are likely to suffer future harm under a written policy.
-Or, you may show that the defendant is engaging in a pattern or custom of officially sanctioned behavior (behavior approved by officials).140 You also have to prove that your injury is substantial and irreparable (irreversible.)141 You can show that your injury is substantial (serious) by pointing out the specific ways that you are being harmed.
-Demonstrating that your injury is irreparable means showing that you are being harmed in a way that cannot be fixed in the future.
-Many courts say that the ongoing violation of a constitutional right causes substantial and irreparable harm.142
+First, you must show that there is a likelihood of substantial (serious), immediate, and irreparable (irreversible) injury without an injunction.
+To meet the irreparable injury requirement, you must show that your injury is likely to happen to you again in the future, and that your injury was not the result of a single, isolated incident.
+You can effectively show that you are likely to suffer future harm under a written policy.
+Or, you may show that the defendant is engaging in a pattern or custom of officially sanctioned behavior (behavior approved by officials).
+You also have to prove that your injury is substantial and